combatopera/Leytonium/README.md

 # Leytonium
-Tools for developing git-managed software
+Tools for developing git-managed software.

 ## Install
 These are generic installation instructions.